 - (1) That does not constitute at least 20 acres or 20 percent of the insurable crop acreage in the unit, whichever is less (after the minimum acreage requirement on the unit is met, PP payments are on a per acre basis).
-For Whole Farm Units, the 20 acres/20 percent requirement will be applied separately for each crop in the Whole Farm Unit. - (a) Any PP acreage within a field that contains planted acreage will be considered to be acreage of the same crop, type, and practice that is planted in the field (if there are multiple crops planted in a field, the insured may select which crop will be used for the PP acreage), unless: - The PP acreage in the field constitutes at least 20 acres or 20 percent of the total insurable acreage in the field, and the insured produced both crops, crop types, or followed both practices in the same field in the same crop year within any of the 4 most recent crop years;

-Example: The field is 160 acres but only 120 acres have irrigation facilities (e.g., irrigation pivot system) available to irrigate the field.
-Therefore, since there are no irrigation facilities available on the corners of the pivot and an irrigation practice has never been carried out on this portion of the field (40 acres), these acres cannot be considered as an irrigated practice even though in the same field.
+For Whole Farm Units, the 20 acres/20 percent requirement will be applied separately for each crop in the Whole Farm Unit. - (a) Any PP acreage within a field that contains planted acreage will be considered to be acreage of the same crop, type, and practice that is planted in the field (if there are multiple crops planted in a field, the insured may select which crop will be used for the PP acreage), unless: - 1 The PP acreage in the field constitutes at least 20 acres or 20 percent of the total insurable acreage in the field, and the insured produced both crops, crop types, or followed both practices in the same field in the same crop year within any of the 4 most recent crop years; Example: The field is 160 acres of wheat but only 120 acres have irrigation facilities (e.g., center-pivot irrigation system) available to irrigate the field.
+If the insured has established an APH yield for an irrigated and non-irrigated wheat practice and production records have been kept separate, only the 120 irrigated acres of the field can be claimed as an irrigated practice.
+However, if the insured did not qualify for optional units for the non-irrigated corners of the field, and the insured established only an irrigated APH yield using the production records from the irrigated and non-irrigated acreage for the field, then all 160 acres would be considered as an irrigated practice.